DaReamz/Guild/README.md

 # Shape Guilded Bot

+An updated version of https://github.com/shapesinc/shapes-api/tree/main/examples/social/shape-guilded

+*Updated to allow multiple Shapes in one channel without them responding to each other in a loop.

+*Updated image preview links.

 / / / For installation in Visual Studio Code on Windows.

 Follow this for each and every Shape to be deployed.